masc-ucsc/hdlagent/hdlagent/resources/PyRTL/PyRTL_context_1.md

-This PyRTL tutorial provides an in-depth overview of how to use Python for register-transfer level (RTL) design, simulation, tracing, and testing, focusing on simplicity and usability for teaching and research purposes.
+**User:** This PyRTL tutorial provides an in-depth overview of how to use Python for register-transfer level (RTL) design, simulation, tracing, and testing, focusing on simplicity and usability for teaching and research purposes.
 Here's a summary of the key concepts:

 Overview of PyRTL: PyRTL is designed to leverage Python's full power for synthesizing digital designs, allowing for simulation, testing, and exporting to Verilog.